Robust Fully-Asynchronous Methods for Distributed Training over General Architecture: RELATED WORK

-Parallel schemes where there is a center (e.g., parameter server) responsible for aggregating gradients and updating model parameters have been widely employed for the parallel update of SGD, and corresponding asynchronous versions have been proposed recently.
-For example, Recht \textit{et al}.~\cite{recht2011hogwild} designed an asynchronous algorithm called HOGWILD!, where different processors have access to a shared memory that can be overwritten at any time.
-Duchi \textit{et al}.~\cite{agarwal2011distributed} proposed an A-PSGD algorithm that allows the central parameter server to use stale gradients received from clients to update model parameters.
-Dean \textit{et al}.~\cite{dean2012large} developed a DistBelief framework based on which they designed Downpour SGD where the model replicas run independently of each other and the parameter server maintains the current model parameters.
 Building on A-PSGD, Lian \textit{et al}.~\cite{lian2015asynchronous} studied two asynchronous parallel implementations of SGD for non-convex problems and established a sublinear rate of $\mathcal{O}\left( 1/\sqrt{K} \right)$.
 To obtain better performance, Zhang \textit{et al}.~\cite{zhang2015staleness} proposed staleness-aware async-SGD, where the central server keeps track of the staleness associated with each gradient computation and adjusts the learning rate according to the staleness value.
-To deal with both the issues of stale gradients and non-IID data, Zhou \textit{et al}~\cite{zhou2022towards} proposed an asynchronous algorithm termed WKAFL, where the central server assigns each of the first $K$ received stale gradients with a weight based on its cosine similarity with respect to the estimated global unbiased gradient.
+To deal with both the issues of stale gradients and non-IID data, Zhou \textit{et al}.~\cite{zhou2022towards} proposed an asynchronous algorithm termed WKAFL, where the central server assigns each of the first $K$ received stale gradients with a weight based on its cosine similarity with respect to the estimated global unbiased gradient.
 The above asynchronous parallel schemes, however, rely on a center to aggregate gradients from clients, which may become the potential bottleneck due to high communication burden and suffer from the single point failure~\cite{lian2018asynchronous}.